kevn-wambugu/Whatsapp-chatbot/README.md

 # Whatsapp-chatbot
- Python app to scrap data from online stores and store them in a MongoDB database.The app has a whatsapp chatbot which sends the name and price of commodities as requested by the user.The app uses Twilio API.
-The app also answers customers questions about the business.
+The Python app uses sentiment analysis to perform basic customer service support for online stores.
+Through the bot users can View products as well as ask questions to the business and get answers.
+It can detect emotions of customer and answer accordingly.
+The bot uses Twilio API to run on WhatsApp.